G3n-Avocato/Darkly/Upload - Improper file type handling/Ressources/README.md

 The goal is to upload a malicious .php script via the image upload form.

 First method :
+* Create a `coucou.php` file in your working directory.
 * On Firefox, upload the script `coucou.php` in the form.
 You'll get an error prompt saying `Your image was not uploaded.`.
 * Press `F12`, click on the Network tab, click on `Reload` to resend the file.
 * You'll see a `POST` request with the address `/?page=upload`, right click on it and select `edit and resend`